Low-Level and NUMA-Aware Optimization for High-Performance Quantum Simulation: Introduction

 \section{Introduction}

-Classical simulation of quantum circuits is still indispensable for validating algorithms, benchmarking hardware, and debugging control software, while error-corrected quantum computers remain beyond current reach.
+Classical simulation of quantum circuits remains invaluable for validating algorithms, benchmarking hardware, and debugging control software while error-corrected quantum computers remain beyond current reach.
 In the full state‑vector simulation an $n$-qubit state is represented by $2^n$ complex amplitudes, so both the memory footprint (16 bytes per amplitude in double-precision) and the number of floating‑point operations grow exponentially with $n$.
-Even a modest 35‑qubit circuit already requires $\approx$ 0.5 TiB of memory and billions of complex arithmetic operations, quickly exhausting today’s servers.
-Scaling beyond a few dozen qubits remains challenging because hardware and software bottlenecks now dominate performance.
-Memory bandwidth and capacity are primary constraints: even on multi‑socket non‑uniform memory access (NUMA) servers, accessing a $2^n$‑element state-vector saturates the memory hierarchy~\cite{10.1145/3126908.3126947}.
-In classically distributed simulation of quantum computing, the network communication required for qubit gates -- whether single- or two-qubit -- spanning different nodes represents a huge overhead and often dominates the run time~\cite{10.1145/3126908.3126947,jones2023distributedsimulationstatevectorsdensity}.
-At the software level, most simulators still under-use low‑level hardware features, leaving appreciable performance on the table and underscoring the need for architecture‑aware refinements.
+Even a modest 35‑qubit circuit already requires about 0.5 TiB of memory and billions of complex arithmetic operations, quickly exhausting today’s servers.
+Scaling beyond a few dozen qubits remains challenging because hardware and software bottlenecks dominate performance.
+Memory bandwidth and capacity are primary constraints: even on multi‑socket non‑uniform memory access (NUMA) servers, accessing a $2^n$‑element state vector saturates the memory hierarchy~\cite{Ref1}.
+In distributed quantum-circuit simulation, the network communication required for qubit gates--whether single- or two-qubit--spanning different nodes introduces substantial overhead and often dominates the run time~\cite{Ref1,Ref2}.
+At the software level, most simulators still under-use low‑level hardware features, leaving appreciable performance untapped and underscoring the need for architecture‑aware refinement.